-Nikon D5200 is a great entry-level DSLR camera which comes packed with impressive specs.
+Nikon D5200 is a great entry-level DSLR camera that comes packed with impressive specs.
 It was unveiled in the US at the annual Consumer Electronics Show held in Las Vegas.
 It comes with megapixels upgraded from 16.2 of its predecessors to 24.1megapixels.
 The Nikon D5200’s 5fps continuous shooting is no match for Nikon D5100’s 4fps speed.

 Like any other beginner DSLR, the Nikon D5200 has no Focus Motor.
 Its autofocus is limited to AF-S or AF-I CPU.
 It has a slightly bigger body than the Nikon D5200 though 2 ounces lighter.
-This entry level DSLR supports memory media including SD/SDHC/SDXC.
+This entry-level DSLR supports memory media including SD/SDHC/SDXC.
 Nikon has made it possible to use cards from SanDisk Panasonic and Lexar on the Nikon D5200.

-Nikon D5200 Design and Build
+Nikon D5200: Design & Build

 Like regular DSLRs, the Nikon D5200 comes with a pronounced handgrip on its right side.
 It is topped with an elongated casing to accommodate the Nikon D5200’s inbuilt flash.
 It also houses the eye-level pentamirror viewfinder.
 It’s one of the smallest DSLR beginners’ cameras measuring 5.9 x 3.9 x 3.1 inches.